200-176-Great Vocals

 Writer/Composer: Burt Bacharach / Hal David (1964)

-If an American R&B/Soul singer/songwriter ever possessed a captivating, even inspirational voice, gracing the 1980s and into the 2000s, this is it!
-His incredible singing performances redefines Soul, and his beautiful delivery was stunning, to both men and women.
-He was able to bring tears to our unsuspecting eyes with live performances and his velvet voice became a signature of mood and romance.
-He could bend the notes from bass to tenor, sweeping the audience off their feet, and his musical arsenal became legendary until his untimely death at 54.
+If an American R&B / Soul singer / songwriter ever possessed a captivating, even inspirational voice, gracing the 1980s and well into the 2000s, this is it!
+His incredible singing performances redefine Soul, and his beautiful baritone 3-octave delivery was nothing short of stunning, to both men and women.
+Originally written for Dionne Warwick in 1964, he was able to bring tears to our unsuspecting eyes with his live performances, and his velvet voice became a signature of mood and romance.
+He could bend the notes from bass to tenor, sweeping the audience off its feet, and he also could effortlessly slide into that winsome falsetto with ease.
+Luther’s musical arsenal became legendary until his untimely death at 54.
 Listen closely…Spellbinding!!

 194. DREAM A LITTLE DREAM OF ME (1968)